 A diagram below represents the pattern to count RBCs in all the five medium squares of a large central square.
 As already discussed, each medium square possesses 16 small squares.
 We need to manually count the number of RBCs in five medium squares via hand tally.

 In each square, you need to count the red blood cells located within the square.
-The red lines in the corners indicate the areas not to count RBCs, whereas green lines indicate the areas to count the RBCs.
+The red lines in the upper and right corners indicate the areas not to count RBCs, whereas green lines indicate the areas to count the RBCs.

 Calculation of RBCs